Christianity and Theosophy: Jesus

 According to Blavatsky, Jesus was the grand "philosopher and moral reformer."
 She considered Jesus as "The Great Teacher," an avatar with healing and demon-exorcising abilities.
 An American author Joseph H. Tyson stated, "She did not view him as The Second Person of the Blessed Trinity, but a Brahman Perfect Master" with clairvoyance, supernatural powers, and "fakir-like unconcern for the morrow."
 In Blavatsky's opinion, "Jesus, the Christ-God, is a myth concocted two centuries after the real Hebrew Jesus died."
-According to Theosophy, term "Christ" means the personal divinity "indwelling" each individual human.
+According to Theosophy, the term "Christ" means the personal divinity "indwelling" each individual human.

 In December 1887 Blavatsky printed an open letter to the Archbishop of Canterbury, the Lord Primate of England.
 This editorial letter gave proof to show that "in almost every point the doctrines of the churches and the practices of Christians are in direct opposition to the teachings of Jesus."
 She always opposed those who understood Jesus' teaching literally.
 (Note: Professor Williams wrote that one should not understand literally the words of Jesus, "I am the Way, the Truth, and the Life."
 (John 14.6) He speaks here, not as a historical character, but as "the divine light, the light presumably known to all the wise sages of every age.")
 Her representation of Jesus as similar of Buddha "grated on Christian nerves."
 (Note: Curuppumullage Jinarajadasa wrote that Mahachohan, the great Adept, wrote that the seventh principle of man is being named some as Christ, others as Buddha.)